kandayo/risa/README.md

 # Risa

-Risa is a Discord bot that provides integration with our web interface.
+Risa integrates Discord with our website and forums.
+She does her work really well!
+She processed about one million messages without a single issue.